WordCamp UK is an informal gathering of WordPress bloggers, podcasters, designers and developers based in the United Kingdom.

 I have released a minor update to my Journalized Theme version 2.
 This fixes issue where is didn’t save your options.
 Some people have reported this problem.
-Having found and fixed the bug, I cannot understand how it ever worked, unless WordPress’ get_settings() function has changed.
+Having found and fixed the bug, I cannot understand how it ever worked, unless WordPress’ get_settings()

 I have also included a fix for the slashes problem in the column headers, and a couple of minor cleanups.
 You can get it from here: journalized-theme-2.0-Beta-2.tar.gz or journalized-theme-2.0-Beta-2.zip .